bjornlinder/Primal-Multiplication/README.md

 # Primal-Multiplication
-Finding primes based on Sieve of Eratosthenes algorithm; printing a multiplication table with the primes.
+Finding the first n primes based on the [Sieve of Eratosthenes algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

+We then use the generated primes to print a multiplication table to STDOUT.

+To run the file: `ruby primal_multiplication.rb`.